MrAnnix/MrAnnix.github.io/_posts/2022-12-12-understanging-apache-spark-runtime-architecture.md

 Transformations are operations that are applied to the data to create a new RDD.
 Transformations are lazy, which means that they are not executed immediately.
 Instead, they are added to the DAG and scheduled for execution by the DAGScheduler.

+In Spark, **transformations** are operations that are applied to a dataset to create a new one.
+These operations are lazily executed, meaning that they are not actually performed until an **action** is called.
+This allows for more efficient processing, as Spark can optimize the sequence of transformations by grouping them together and executing them in a single pass over the data.
+In general, transformations are used to manipulate and transform the data in a dataset, such as selecting specific columns, filtering rows, or performing calculations on the data.

+In against, **actions** are operations that trigger the execution of the transformations and return results to the driver program.
+These operations allow the user to see the results of the transformations that have been applied to the dataset.
+In general, actions are used to collect the results of the transformations that have been applied to a dataset and return them to the driver program for further processing.

+A stage typically consists of all the transformations that are applied to a dataset up until the next shuffle operation or action.
+This means that a stage typically ends with an action, as this triggers the execution of the transformations and causes the tasks in the stage to be executed.

+The stages in a Spark program form a directed acyclic graph (DAG), which represents the sequence of transformations and actions that are applied to the input data.
+This DAG is used by the Spark engine to optimize the execution of the program and distribute the tasks across the available executors.

+In summary, a stage in Spark is a group of tasks that can be executed together and consists of the transformations applied to a dataset up until the next shuffle operation or action.
+These stages are organized into a DAG, which represents the sequence of transformations and actions in a Spark program.